 If the ScriptFilepath, SiteName, and DBPath parameters are set, the JobCenter cluster environment has been built successfully.

-■ The commands in the setting example are executed based on the parameters set in Table 5.2, "JobCenter Site Parameters".
-Specify the parameters appropriate for your environment.
+In the setting example, the command according to the parameter set in Table 5.1, "JobCenter Site Parameters" is executed.
+Specify the parameters shown in the setting example according to the building environment.